boschresearch/amira_blender_rendering/Readme.md

    This will create a virtual env in /software/USERNAME/anaconda/envs/py37 Please note this path, as it will be relevant later on.

-2. download blender and extract it somewhere such that it is on your path, e.g. put it into ~/bin and create a symlink to the binary
+2. download blender on your computer, copy it to the GPU cluster, e.g. using `scp`, and extract it somewhere such that it is on your path, e.g.  put it into ~/bin and create a symlink to the binary

 3. activate your new conda environment